ktmeaton/obsidian-public/phd/2021-03-23 Poinar Lab Meeting.md

 | [Dispersion model during the Late Neolithic Bronze Age.](rascovan2019EmergenceSpreadBasal) | [Hypothesized dissemination routes of the major plague pandemics.](wagner2014YersiniaPestisPlague) |

  ###### 3. Potential Contributions
-- Novel Synthesis: Triple the sample size of existing #Yersinia-pestis  phylogenies.
+- Novel Synthesis: Triple the sample size of existing [[Yersinia pestis]] phylogenies.
-- Geospatial Analysis: Use a statistical approach to mapping the #Geographic-Origin(s) and #Migration.
+- Geospatial Analysis: Use a statistical approach to mapping the [Geographic Origin]](s) and #Migration.

 ---

 ## Problem

-- #Phylogeography is highly sensitive to #Sampling-Bias.
+- [[Phylogeography]] is highly sensitive to #Sampling-Bias.
 - The true distribution is not evenly sampled (under/over-sampling).
 - [Kalkauskas et al. 2021](kalkauskas2021SamplingBiasModel) demonstrates this looking at West Nile Virus in the USA.